 Advice on many aspects of life, including physical activity, manual therapy and massage, nutrition and sleep, can help a woman have a happy and healthy pregnancy as well as promoting healthier outcomes postpartum for both mother and baby.
 We, as physical therapists, are in an ideal position to give this advice and encouragement.
 This article describes the current guidelines so that you can tailor your recommendations according to the unique situation and pre-pregnancy exercise levels of each of your pregnant patients, enabling them all to have the best possible experience of pregnancy.
 Login or register a free account below to access the contents, key points and discussion questions that accompany the article.

-Check out this quarter's most newsworthy and discussed pieces of research among your peers, on the topic of physical therapy.
-Register free below or sign in with an existing account, to access this beautifully designed...
+Check out this quarter's most newsworthy and discussed pieces of research among your peers, on the topic of health and wellbeing.
+Register free below or sign in with an existing account, to access this beautifully...
 Read More

 This year, Covid-19 and the associated lockdowns and movement restrictions have left many businesses reeling from massive interruptions in cashflow.
 Selling gift vouchers for your business is a brilliant way to improve cashflow and grow...
 Read More

 Human bodies are biotensegrity structures.
 This is what allows us to our very special combination of stability, movement, adaptability and resilience.
 As we better understand biotensegrity, we can better understand how our physical structure functions,...
 Read More